Stroke Treatments

 Important when taking aspirin: If you are having a hemorrhagic stroke, taking aspirin could worsen the bleeding.

-Other blood-thinning medicines, such as warfarin (Coumadin) and heparin also may be taken, still they are not as commonly used as aspirin.
+Other blood-thinning medicines, such as warfarin (Coumadin) and heparin may also be useful; still, they are not as common in use as aspirin.

-Not every stroke patient should be treated with tPA.
-So it is extremely important to determine the type of stroke very quickly for effective treatment only if given promptly.
+Not every stroke patient should treat with tPA.
+It is extremely important to determine the type of stroke very quickly for effective treatment only if given promptly.
 It will worsen the bleeding if given to hemorrhagic stroke.
-For maximum result, the medication must be started within three hours of the onset of stroke symptoms.
-So it is critical that medical professionals and the public recognize stroke as a medical emergency and respond quickly.
+For a maximum result, the medication must start within three hours of the onset of stroke symptoms.
+Thus, it is critical that healthcare professionals and the public recognize the stroke as a medical emergency and respond quickly.

 Surgical treatment

-Cerebral angioplasty is another stroke treatment by surgery technique in which balloons, stents and coils are used to treat problems with the brain's blood vessels.
-Its widely used depends on its safety and effectiveness.
+Cerebral angioplasty is another stroke treatment by surgery technique in which balloons, stents and coils are useful to treat problems with the brain's blood vessels.
+It is widely used depends on its safety and effectiveness.

 Hemorrhagic stroke